I’m Canadian so cannabis is entirely legal here.

-The main issue with research is a great deal of studies have been on CBD/THC at a 1:1 ratio for therapeutic use.
+The main issue with research is a lot of studies have been on CBD/THC at a 1:1 ratio for therapeutic use.
 I found a study that compared just CBD, CBD/THC and just THC with chronic pain (mostly MS patients) and the results were: “THC and THC : CBD were effective in relieving pain and improving sleep in a small group of patients.”
 CBD was not effective by itself at the dosage used.
 The study was small and some participants couldn’t complete it for various reasons.
-However, again it seems like the combo of THC and CBD helps with pain management whereas CBD alone alone doesn’t.
+However, again it seems like the combo of THC and CBD helps with pain management whereas CBD alone doesn’t.

 When we look at a review study of CBD/THC research into chronic pain it gets interesting